 One of the many wonderful things about herbs and spices is the natural beauty they possess when in their natural habitats.
-The Nigella Sativa, for instance, is a plant found throughout Turkey, Syria, and parts of Iraq that produce gorgeous yet delicate flowers.
+The Nigella sativa, for instance, is a plant found throughout Turkey, Syria, and parts of Iraq that produces gorgeous yet delicate flowers.
 These flowers range from light blue to white color and have tall skinny leaves.

-These flowers contain pods that carry many seeds called “black cumin fruit” or Nigella Seeds, as we know them.
-This is only one misleading name of many; other names include black cumin, black onion seed, and black sesame seed.
+These flowers contain pods that carry many seeds called “black cumin fruit” or nigella seeds, as we know them.
+Other names include black cumin, black onion seed, and black sesame seed.
 The list doesn’t stop there, though.
 Nigella seeds are also called “kalouji” in India and in the US also referred to as “charnushka."

 How to Use Nigella Seed

-Nigella Seeds are found frequently in Indian and Middle Eastern cuisines.
+Nigella seeds are found frequently in Indian, Middle Eastern, and North African cuisines.
 This means you can find these seeds in curries and lentil dishes alike.
-Nigella Seeds also pair well with root vegetable dishes as well as squashes such as spiced butternut squash.
+Nigella seeds also pair well with root vegetable dishes as well as squashes such as spiced butternut squash.
 Many Southern Asia meals can be found with Nigella sativa garnished on top or incorporated into their stir-fry.

 The Flavor of Nigella Seeds

 Nigella seeds have a strong aroma and taste that have notes of onion, oregano, and black pepper.
 This differs from person to person and some may taste a slight “nutty” flavor as well.
 These characteristics contribute to why savory dishes make a great pair with these savory seeds.